AtlasPublicPolicy/power-bi-embedded/README.md

 ## Description
 This WordPress plugin supports Microsoft Power BI Embedded, including  dashboards, reports, report visuals, Q&A, and tiles.
 Power BI is a sophisticated data analytics software and service package from Microsoft.
 More information on Power BI is available at www.powerbi.com.

+**You can download this plugin on WordPress at [https://wordpress.org/plugins/embed-power-bi/](https://wordpress.org/plugins/embed-power-bi).**

 This plugin uses the Power BI REST API to access various types of content and easily embed them on a WordPress site using a shortcode.
 The plugin follows the "app owns data" process as documented by Microsoft at [https://docs.microsoft.com/en-us/power-bi/developer/embedding-content](https://docs.microsoft.com/en-us/power-bi/developer/embedding-content).
 See [https://docs.microsoft.com/en-us/power-bi/developer/embedding](https://docs.microsoft.com/en-us/power-bi/developer/embedding) for more information from Microsoft on how to Power BI embed content.

 The plugin relies on Microsoft's JavaScript library for embedding Power BI available on Github here: [https://github.com/Microsoft/PowerBI-JavaScript](https://github.com/Microsoft/PowerBI-JavaScript).